Request a quote, or just send us a message.

 We will be in touch shortly, we answer all enquiries the same business day.

-So you are organizing a multilingual conference or event
+So you are organizing a real or virtual multilingual conference/event

 Maybe you have a keynote speaker who speaks a different language than your entire audience, or you have an audience comprised of language groups from around the world.
 Perhaps you would like to be able to bring an unknown group of people up onto your stage to speak, and you need to know that your entire audience will be able to understand and connect with what they have to say.
 All of these scenarios call for the provision of simultaneous conference interpretation, a service where teams of highly experienced bilingual professionals interpret in real time.
 State of the art dedicated hardware enables those interpreter teams to perform to their best.
 The resulting audio is then relayed to your audience by one of a number of technologies depending on the nature and scope of the event.
 All of this comes together so that your international audience can engage, participate and feel included by your event.

 We are highly experienced in the provision of dedicated remote interpretation services.
 These vary from remotely servicing a live event with traditional interpretation from a remote hub, to utilizing our cloud based Remote Simultaneous Interpretation (RSI) platform, which can be leveraged to delivery 100% remote interpretation to both real and virtual events.
 Delivery of language feeds to the audience can be supported either via smartphone apps, via legacy onsite distibution technologies, or via web streaming like Ustream/Youtube etc. We are accustomed to providing real time remote interpretation for high profile, global product releases and awards presentations where real time low latency language feeds need to be provided via concurrent streams to different markets.